IshitaGopal/TelegramProject/README.md

 ```
 You will be prompted to input your phone number and autheticate by providing the code sent to you on Telegram.

-The script creates a folder with the same name as the channel in which all the json files are stored.
-The chanel directory is stored in the "chat_data" root directory (see config.py).
-Eg path of json file:
+The script first creates a folder with the same name as the channel and stores all  json files in it.
+The chanel folder is stored in the "chat_data" root directory (see config.py).
+E.g. path of a json file:

  ```
 chat_data/nytimes/nytimes_1.json